binaryphile/concorde/README.md

 -   `local_ary` - create a local array from an array literal or variable reference

--   `local_hsh` - create a local hash from an hash literal or variable reference
+-   `local_hsh` - create a local hash from a hash literal or variable reference

 -   `sourced` - determine whether the current file is being sourced or